 Work the intersections.
 Cells where horizontal and vertical runs meet give you the most information.
 Solve these first when possible.

-Kakuro combines the logic of Sudoku with simple arithmetic.
+Kakuro combines the logic of sudoku with simple arithmetic.
 It exercises working memory (holding combinations in mind), logical deduction, and pattern recognition.
 Many solvers find it more engaging than Sudoku because the addition element adds variety.
+Every puzzle has a different shape and different clue numbers, so there's no sense of repetition even after dozens of solves.

 For more about the cognitive benefits of puzzles, see my Brain Games overview.